Frommi/miniz_oxide/README.md

 ```

 ### License
 This library (excluding the original miniz C code used for tests) is dual licensed under the MIT license and Apache 2.0 license.
-The library is based on the [miniz][MIT license](https://github.com/richgel999/miniz) C library by Rich Geldreich which is released under the MIT license.
+The library is based on the [miniz](https://github.com/richgel999/miniz) C library by Rich Geldreich which is released under the MIT license.